Japan court OK’s Nissan ex-Chairman Ghosn’s release on bail

 The newly hired attorney, Junichiro Hironaka, is famous for winning acquittals in Japan, a nation where the conviction rate is 99 percent.

 Hironaka said Monday that he had offered new ways to monitor Ghosn after his release, such as camera surveillance.
-Hironaka also questioned the grounds for Ghosn’s arrest, calling the case “very peculiar,” and suggesting the case could have been dealt with as an internal company matter.
+Hironaka also questioned the grounds for Ghosn’s arrest, calling the case “very peculiar,” and suggesting it could have been dealt with as an internal company matter.

-“We have put in a request that we believe is convincing,” Hironaka told reporters at the Foreign Correspondents’ Club of Japan in Tokyo Monday.

 The 1 billion yen bail set by the court is relatively high but not the highest ever in Japan.